 What to Do When Your Home Appraisal Is Lower Than the Sale Price: 5 Simple Steps

-• 3 min read
+- 4 min read

 Why Does a Home Appraisal Come in Low?

-• There aren't enough recent sales nearby to support the higher price.
+There aren’t enough recent comparable sales nearby.

 Step 1: Request a Reconsideration of Value (ROV)